What is a mind map?

 With real-time collaboration and live chat, Mind Doodle is great for teams.
 Watch as colleagues, contacts or friends add and edit ideas in your Doodle.
 Any changes they make will update live, right before your eyes, for truly collaborative working from anywhere in the world.

-To learn more, watch this video on collaborative mind mapping for teams.
+To learn more, watch this video tour of Mind Doodle features.

 Let’s create something